harveyslash/TSNE-UMAP-Embedding-Visualisation/README.md

 It shows how a pretrained InceptionV3 model can be used on images and plotted in an interactive 3d map.

+### Update 2020
+The embedding project has been updated by Google to support new features, among which is the support for UMAP.

 ### Why this over the Standalone Projector?
 This project allows you to visualise any array of vectors with a light depency stack.
 It is designed to be decoupled from any library.
 Moreover , it uses a static file system, so you can publish your results without requiring a server.
 E.g. https://harveyslash.github.io/TSNE-Embedding-Visualisation/.